Bobrinik/MultithreadingNotes/message_passing.md

 	- It makes certain problems less significant and maybe easier to understand
 - There are two forms of message passing:
 	- Asynchronous message passing
-		- you drop a message and go on with you business.
-We are not blocking on sending
+		- We are not blocking on sending.Drop a message and go on with you business.
-		-
+		- We are blocking on receiving
 	- Synchronous message passing
-		- we are waiting for response after we have sent
+		- We are waiting for response after we have sent.
+Bring a message and wait for me

-- Synchronous and asynchronous block when receiving
+		- We are blocking on receiving

-- Note there are a lot of variations in message passing channels:
+- Note that there are a lot of variations in what features message passing channels can implement:
-	- ordering
+	- ordering of messages
-	- capacity
+	- capacity of channel
-	- reliability
+	- reliability of a channel (can we loose packets)

 ```
 public class SynchChannel {